awsdocs/aws-codepipeline-user-guide/doc_source/vpc-support.md

 # Use CodePipeline with Amazon Virtual Private Cloud<a name="vpc-support"></a>

 AWS CodePipeline now supports [Amazon Virtual Private Cloud \(Amazon VPC\)](https://aws.amazon.com/vpc/) endpoints powered by [AWS PrivateLink](https://aws.amazon.com/about-aws/whats-new/2017/11/introducing-aws-privatelink-for-aws-services/)\.
 This means you can connect directly to CodePipeline through a private endpoint in your VPC, keeping all traffic inside your VPC and the AWS network\.
-Previously, applications running inside a VPC required internet access to connect to CodePipeline\.

 Amazon VPC is an AWS service that you can use to launch AWS resources in a virtual network that you define\.
 With a VPC, you have control over your network settings, such as:
 + IP address range